damienbod/angular-auth-oidc-client/docs/site/angular-auth-oidc-client/docs/documentation/features.md

 ```

-> If you want to pass static parameters to the sts every time please use the custom parameters in the [Configuration](configuration.md) instead!
+> If you want to pass static parameters to the secure token server every time please use the custom parameters in the [Configuration](configuration.md) instead!

 ## Using the OIDC package in a module or a Angular lib